asartalo/pq/README.md

 ## Future / Things you can help with

-* Notifications: Allow listening on multiple channels at once
 * `hstore` sugar (i.e. handling hstore in `rows.Scan`)

 ## Thank you (alphabetical)